VCSTDN/prog6221-part-1-ST10291606/README.md

 Operating system

+Windows 11 version 21H2 or higher
-Windows 8.1, 10, or 11
+Windows 10 version 1909 or higher

 These are the minimum hardware requirements to run Visual Studio 2022

-You need a 1.8 GHz or faster processor.
-A Quad-core processor or better
+ARM64 or x64 processor; Quad-core or better recommended.
+ARM 32 processors are not supported.
-Minimum 2 GB of RAM.
-But 8GB of RAM recommended (12.5 if you are running on a Virtual PC) Minimum 800MB of space for basic installation.
-Complete installation takes around 210 GB of Hard disk space.
-For HDD Speed &  Performance, Install Visual Studio 2022 & Windows OS on SSD Drive The minimum display resolution of 720p (1280 by 720).
-Display resolution of WXGA (1366 by 768) or higher is recommended.
+Minimum of 4 GB of RAM.
+Many factors impact resources used; we recommend 16 GB RAM for typical professional solutions.
+Windows 365: Minimum 2 vCPU and 8 GB RAM.
+4 vCPU and 16 GB of RAM recommended.
+Hard disk space: Minimum of 850 MB up to 210 GB of available space, depending on features installed; typical installations require 20-50 GB of free space.
+We recommend installing Windows and Visual Studio on a solid-state drive (SSD) to increase performance.
+Video card that supports a minimum display resolution of WXGA (1366 by 768); Visual Studio will work best at a resolution of 1920 by 1080 or higher.

 **Version 1**